Nil Ratan Sircar Medical College and Hospital: Central Library

 The N.R.S.
 Medical College Library is situated on the entire third floor of the Academic Building.
 It occupies almost a 4,000 square meter area.
 The reading rooms and the seating capacity of the library have been increased per the guideline of the MCI for 250 undergraduate admissions annually.
 The reading area for students is separated into indoor and outdoor reading rooms, each with a 250 seating capacity.
 The reading areas for the faculty, PG, and PDT students (each with a seating capacity of 50) have been shifted to the southern side of the library.
 Most of the library is air-conditioned.
 The digital library has been revamped with the addition of new computers and other equipment.
 The N.R.S.
 Medical College Library is a part of the Institutional Member of British Council Library, Kolkata.

 The Ministry of Human Resource Development (MHRD), of India, under its NMEICT mission, has entrusted IIT Kharagpur to host, coordinate, and set-up the National Digital Library (NDL) of India.

-A workshop was organized on "Institutional Digital Repository and Medical Metadata Engineering" at AIIMS, New Delhi, on 20–21 October 2016.
+A workshop was organised on "Institutional Digital Repository and Medical Metadata Engineering" at AIIMS, New Delhi, on 20–21 October 2016.
 Professor Prantar Chakraborty, HOD, Department of Hematology, Mr. Mani Mohan Ghosh, librarian, and Mr. Sayak Mukherjee, IT Support Personnel have attended the workshop and acquired the training to frame a repository to create the National Knowledge Asset – the key driving force for education, research, innovation, and knowledge in the medical field.